tirzaelise/Afstudeerproject/PROGRESS.md

 ## Wednesday 07/06/2017

 I worked on the understand language code so that it understands sentences without main verbs such as "No, I don't" and sentences without any verbs, such as "Yes".
 In this case, I use the verbs and objects of the asked question.
 This does not work for actions yet.
 I also realised it would be handy to have a built-in function to ask the robot to repeat the question.
 I also finished the basis of the program, but there are still some bugs that I found that I need to fix: an empty action answer does not work and 'yes' is not recognised as an answer.

+## Thursday 08/06/2017

+To Do:
+- Test all question templates: is it possible to give empty answers? is it possible to give non-empty answers?